 'Trick or treat' is the ultimatum given to householders by children who call on houses to solicit gifts at Hallowe'en.

 There could hardly be a better example of the way that language and traditions migrate over time and across different cultures than trick or treating.
 This is well-known to be an American tradition, but its origins lie in medieval Europe.

 There are myriad Christian and pagan rituals and celebrations that have taken place on or about the 1st of November each year.
 These occurred in virtually every English-speaking Christian country.
 They have evolved and merged over the centuries and continue to do so.
 Common features of these traditions are - asking for food, dressing in disguise and a connection to the spirits of the deceased.
 The US 'trick or treat' tradition is an archetypal example of this.

 The language of these traditions is heavily influenced by the naming of days in the Christian calendar.
 The central date of the rituals that herald the beginning of winter is the 1st of November, called All Saints Day or All Hallows Day.
-The following day is All Souls Day and the 31st of October is All Hallows Eve - shortened to Hallowe'en (i.e. the evening before All Hallows Day).
+The following day is All Souls Day and the 31st of October is All Hallows Eve - shortened to Hallowe'en (that is, the evening before All Hallows Day).